loopandlearn/news/docs/edition/2024-06-30.md

     * You will lose the G7 app due to geofencing
     * Instead, sign in to the existing app
 * Have a backup strategy when traveling internationally.
 Options include:
-    * Bring a spare phone preloading with your required apps
+    * Bring a spare phone preloaded with your required apps
         * Be sure to take a copy of all your settings and your G7 sensor 4-digit pairing code
         * You will probably need to start a new pod with this solution
         * [LoopDocs: FAQs: New Phone Tips](https://loopkit.github.io/loopdocs/faqs/new-phone/#overview){:target="_blank"}